RhysonYang-2030/ASACA-Automatic-Speech-Analysis-for-Cognitive-Assessment/README.md

 Full API reference and user guide live in the [`docs/`](docs/) directory and on [Read the Docs](https://example.com/).

 ## License
-Released under the MIT License.
+Released under the Apache-2.0 license.